Cloudy eyes in dogs can be associated with different eye problems, or it can just be a sign of your dog aging.

 Glaucoma symptoms are not always a cloudy eye.
 Sometimes, you may notice a bulge in the eye or the whites of the eye may be red and irritated.
 Apart from this, there may be a red or blue tint to the cloudiness, squinting in one or both eyes, a dilated pupil, or increased discharge.

-Uveitis is the medical term for an inflammation of the uveal tract, which is mostly made up of the iris.
+Uveitis is the medical term for inflammation of the uveal tract, a layer of tissue in the eye that contains the iris.
 When the uveal tract is inflamed, it can make the eye appear red, cloudy, and increase tearing and sensitivity to light.

 If the uvea or any associated structure is inflamed, it can cause irreversible vision loss if left untreated.
-Other symptoms may include eyeball swelling, squinting, eye cloudiness, and eye discharge.
+Other symptoms may include eyeball swelling, squinting, and eye discharge.

 Uveitis is usually a secondary condition caused by another underlying issue including infections, trauma, metabolic or autoimmune diseases and cancer.